maxmurdoch/flock/src/pages/flyUnlimited.md

       title: Rolling monthly contract
     - text: >-
         Add or remove pilots from your policy, and tailor your equipment cover and liability limits in seconds.
-      title: Easily adjust your cover?*
+      title: Easily adjust your cover
     - text: >-
         You’re free to pause or cancel at any point.
 Don’t worry, there are no hidden fees or ambiguous exit clauses.
-      title: Pause or cancel any time
+      title: Pause or cancel anytime*
   image: /images/uploads/phones/fly-unlimited.png
   title: The first flexible cover of its kind
+  policyPauseSmallPrint: Changes that increase your policy price will take effect immediately.
+If you downgrade, pause or cancel your cover, this will take effect on your next monthly renewal date.
 control:
   description: We know that plans can change.
 That’s why we’ve made it easy for you to only pay for the cover you need.
   list: